influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/discord.md

 > [AlertNode.StateChangesOnly](/kapacitor/v1.5/nodes/alert_node/#statechangesonly)
 > so only events where the alert changed state are sent to Discord.

-The examples below use the following Discord configurations defined in the `kapacitor.conf`:
+See examples below for sample Discord configurations defined the `kapacitor.conf`:

 _**Discord settings in kapacitor.conf**_
 ```toml